lorsem/SmartStream/README.md

 ### TODO
 * HDMI-output: maybe use something like os.system('/bin/vlc "MyVideo.mkv" ')
+* Manually organize data on HD -> rename, move, copy, upload, remove (kind of like DropBox)

 ### Easy setup
-The server itself is default Apache 2.
-You need the videos to be in /var/www/video or in subdirs of this directory.
+The server itself is default **Apache 2**.
+You need the videos to be in */var/www/video* or in subdirs of this directory.
 I'm using a RaspberryPi and stored all the media in one external drive, mounted in /media/HDD.
-I set /var/www/video to be a soft link to /media/HDD and set Apache to follow symlinks.
+I set /var/www/video to be a soft link to */media/HDD* and set Apache to follow symlinks.
 I left everything default, only changes I made are permissions.
 It should be easy-peasy to recreate the same server at home.